explainers-by-googlers/prompt-api/README.md

 Future extensions may include more ambitious multimodal inputs, such as video clips, or realtime audio or video.
 (Realtime might require a different API design, more based around events or streams instead of messages.)

-Edge-case details:
+Details:

+* Cross-origin data that has not been exposed using the `Access-Control-Allow-Origin` header cannot be used with the prompt API, and will reject with a `"SecurityError"` `DOMException`.
+This applies to `HTMLImageElement`, `SVGImageElement`, `HTMLAudioElement`, `HTMLVideoElement`, `HTMLCanvasElement`, and `OffscreenCanvas`.
+Note that this is more strict than `createImageBitmap()`, which has a tainting mechanism which allows creating opaque image bitmaps from unexposed cross-origin resources.
+For the prompt API, such resources will just fail.
+This includes attempts to use cross-origin-tainted canvases.

+* Raw-bytes cases (`Blob` and `BufferSource`) will apply the appropriate sniffing rules ([for images](https://mimesniff.spec.whatwg.org/#rules-for-sniffing-images-specifically), [for audio](https://mimesniff.spec.whatwg.org/#rules-for-sniffing-audio-and-video-specifically)) and reject with a `"NotSupportedError"` `DOMException` if the format is not supported.
+This behavior is similar to that of `createImageBitmap()`.

+* Animated images will be required to snapshot the first frame (like `createImageBitmap()`).
+In the future, animated image input may be supported via some separate opt-in, similar to video clip input.
+But we don't want interoperability problems from some implementations supporting animated images and some not, in the initial version.

 * `HTMLAudioElement` can also represent streaming audio data (e.g., when it is connected to a `MediaSource`).
-Such cases will throw a `"NotSupportedError"` `DOMException` for now.
+Such cases will reject with a `"NotSupportedError"` `DOMException` for now.

 * `HTMLAudioElement` might be connected to an audio source (e.g., a URL) that is not totally downloaded when the prompt API is called.
 In such cases, calling into the prompt API will force the download to complete.

+* Similarly for `HTMLVideoElement`, even a single frame might not yet be downloaded when the prompt API is called.
+In such cases, calling into the prompt API will force at least a single frame's worth of video to download.
+(The intent is to behave the same as `createImageBitmap(videoEl)`.)

 * Text prompts can also be done via `{ type: "text", data: aString }`, instead of just `aString`.
 This can be useful for generic code.

-* Attempting to supply an invalid combination, e.g. `{ type: "audio", data: anImageBitmap }`, `{ type: "image", data: anAudioBuffer }`, or `{ type: "text", data: anArrayBuffer }`, will throw a `TypeError`.
+* Attempting to supply an invalid combination, e.g. `{ type: "audio", data: anImageBitmap }`, `{ type: "image", data: anAudioBuffer }`, or `{ type: "text", data: anArrayBuffer }`, will reject with a `TypeError`.

-* Attempting to give an image or audio prompt with the `"assistant"` role will currently throw a `"NotSupportedError"` `DOMException`.
+* Attempting to give an image or audio prompt with the `"assistant"` role will currently reject with a `"NotSupportedError"` `DOMException`.
 (Although as we explore multimodal outputs, this restriction might be lifted in the future.)

 ### Configuration of per-session parameters